Top San Diego Estate Planning Attorney

 Generally, we require that half of the payment be made when you decide to hire us and sign our fee agreement.
 The other half is due on signing.
 We believe in the importance of estate planning.
 With that said, we will gladly work with anyone on setting up a payment plan for the cost of your estate plan if you currently are under financial hardship.
 Please contact us if you have any questions.

-Flat Fee San Diego Estate Planning: We Don’t Believe in Billing by the Hour when drafting a San Diego Estate Plan.
+We Don’t Believe in Billing by the Hour when working with a San Diego Estate Planning Attorney

 Legal fees are often a source of anxiety for families.
 This anxiety can lead to a delay in putting a San Diego estate plan in place.